FACT CHECK: Trump's False Claims On 'Medicare For All'

 Trump's figure was calculated by the libertarian Mercatus Center, but he fails to note that total health care spending under Medicare for All would be about $2 trillion less over the decade than currently projected.
 The federal government would pay more, but Americans on the whole would pay less.

-Remember that the U.S. already spends far more per person on health care than any other country.
+Remember that the U.S. already spends far more per person on health care than does any other country.
 And when you count the tax break for employer-provided insurance, the federal government already pays about two-thirds of this bill.
 But because of the fragmented private insurance system, the government gets none of the efficiency or buying power that a single-payer system would provide.

 3. Health care rationing: Trump claims — with no supporting evidence — that "the Democratic plan would inevitably lead to the massive rationing of health care.
 Doctors and hospitals would be put out of business.
 Seniors would lose access to their favorite doctors.
 There would be long wait lines for appointments and procedures.
 Previously covered care would effectively be denied."